geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-09/meeting-transcript.md

 **Geohot** [00:27:33]
 Great, yeah, no, I would be super happy with, so, like, Flammit did a first pass at this, and I didn't really understand it, and then I refactored it into something that I didn't really understand, but was shorter.
 It would be great to have something that we finally, like, understand, and I think we're getting there.
-Like, I think we're getting there with this idea of, like, swizzles and pushing swizzles, and, like, this is what TensorCores actually are, as expressed in the UOP graph, and you can write, like, the closer we can get to writing what they are instead of what the transformation is, the better.
+Like, I think we're getting there with this idea of, like, swizzles and pushing swizzles, and, like, this is what TensorCores actually are, as expressed in the UOp graph, and you can write, like, the closer we can get to writing what they are instead of what the transformation is, the better.
 You see what I mean by that distinction?
 We want to describe the computation and then TinyGrad figures it out.
 Not we want to write in TinyGrad how to implement the transformation.